Integral Probability Metrics Meet Neural Networks: The Radon-Kolmogorov-Smirnov Test: The Radon-Kolmogorov-Smirnov test

 then the RKS test statistic is equivalently

 This equivalence holds for any number of neurons $N \geq 1$, which is why we say that the network can be of ``arbitrarily large width''.

 In Section \ref{sec:experiments}, we use a Lagrangian form of this constrained optimization, allowing us to leverage existing deep learning toolkits to compute the RKS distance.
-As with neural network optimization in general, we cannot prove that any practical first-order scheme---such as gradient descent or its variants---is able to find the global optimum of \eqref{eq:Tdk-by-N-neurons}, or its Lagrange form.
-However, we find empirically that the test statistic resulting from such first-order schemes has favorable behavior in practice, such as stability (with respect to the choice of learning rate) and strong power (with respect to certain classes of alternatives).
-Finally, we note that in practice we use the permutation threshold \eqref{eq:test-perm} to calibrate the statistic computed by first-order optimization, i.e., the same first-order optimization scheme is applied to the original data sequence and to every permuted sequence.
-In effect, we can view this as \emph{redefining} the RKS test to be the output of such a first-order scheme, and as the permutation null controls type I error for any measurable function of data, it also controls type I error for a test statistic computed this way.
+As with neural network optimization in general, we cannot prove that any practical first-order scheme---such as gradient descent or any its variants---is able to find the global optimum of \eqref{eq:Tdk-by-N-neurons}, or its Lagrange form.
+However, we find empirically that the test statistic resulting from first-order optimization has favorable behavior in practice, such as stability (with respect to the choice of learning rate) and strong power (with respect to certain classes of alternatives).
+Further, we recall that in practice we would typically use the permutation p-value \eqref{eq:test-perm}, and as long as the same first-order optimization algorithm is applied to the original data sequence and to every permuted sequence, this still provides finite-sample type I error control.
+In effect, we can view this as \emph{redefining} the RKS test to be the output of the given first-order algorithm we have at our disposal.